fluttercandies/flutter_photo_manager/README.md

 * The `localIdentifier` field of the `PHAsset` on iOS.

-You can store the ID if you want to implement features that's relate to presistent selections or something else.
+You can store the ID if you want to implement features that's related to presistent selections.
-Then use [`AssetEntity.fromId`][] to retrieve the entity.
+Use [`AssetEntity.fromId`][] to retrieve the entity once you persist an ID.

 ```dart
 final AssetEntity? asset = await AssetEntity.fromId(id);
 ```

+Be aware that the created asset might have limited access or got deleted in anytime, so the result might be null.

 #### From raw data